EFIC Position Papers

-The European Pain Federation EFIC produces its own position papers on the topics of relevance to our work, our community and the education and managment of pain.
-For futher information.
+The European Pain Federation EFIC produces its own position papers, documents and standards on the topics of relevance to our work, our community and the education and management of pain.

 Cannabis‐based medicines and medical cannabis for chronic pain management